 Managing Depression Among Residents

-This tells you the percentage of patients who are showing symptoms of depression.
-High levels of depression may reveal a less hospitable environment.
+This tells you the percent of residents who are demonstrating depressive symptoms.
+Increased rates of depression could reveal a less hospitable environment.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term stay residents that were given the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these vaccines important for resident well-being.
+This datapoint is a measure of the percentage of long-term residents who received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for seniors, making these vaccines critical to patient health.

 Residents Maintain Autonomy

 In Birchwood Nursing and Rehabilitation, 17.58% Percentage of Patients